microsoft/react-native-windows-samples/samples/TodosFeed/README.md

 Then open the **ContosoExpenses.sln** file inside the **ContosoExpenses** folder with Visual Studio 2019.
 Make sure to choose x86 or x64 as CPU architecture, build the **ContosoExpenses.Package** project, then launch it by pressing CTRL-F5.

 ### Learn more
-This sample is a companion for a blog post about React Native for Windows, which is available at **TODO**.
+This sample is a companion for a blog post about React Native for Windows, which is available on the [Windows AppConsult blog](https://techcommunity.microsoft.com/t5/Windows-Dev-AppConsult/Getting-started-with-React-Native-for-Windows/ba-p/912093).